MSN: Multi-Style Network for Trajectory Prediction

 \textbf{b.
 Prediction Styles.} Another significant design is to predict the entire trajectories in multiple style channels under their specific behavior categories.
-Specifically, we take agents' end-point plannings as well as their interactive context to act as the reflection of their behavior styles, thereby utilizing $K_c$ style channels to give the corresponding stylized predictions in parallel.
+Specifically, we take agents' end-points and their interactive context to reflect their behavior styles, thereby utilizing $K_c$ style channels to provide the corresponding stylized predictions in parallel.
 We show several predictions given by different style channels for pedestrians a1 and a2 in \FIG{fig_betamodel}.
 Predictions demonstrate that \MODEL~has robust adaptability to different agents considering their potential agent-agent or agent-scene interactions.
-For instance, it gives a1 and a2 predictions with various interactive behaviors like entering the shop (a2, channel 2), turning around (a1 and a2, channel 4), slowing down (a1 and a2, channel 6), and going around the parking car (a1, channel 2).
+For instance, it makes predictions for a1 and a2 with various interactive behaviors like entering the shop (a2, channel 2), turning around (a1 and a2, channel 4), slowing down (a1 and a2, channel 6), and going around the parking car (a1, channel 2).

 Besides, predictions given by the same style channel show similar planning and interaction trends.
-For example, style channel 1 gives the future predictions that both agent a1 and a2 may keep their current motion states and walk forward.
-The other style channel 2 considers they may have large-scale interactive behaviors to the scene context, and forecasts agent a1 to get through the parking car and turn around right away and agent a2 to turn to the shop immediately.
-Similarly, channel 4 gives both predictions with quite drastic direction changes, and channel 6 thinks they may slow down in the future.
-Please note that we did not provide any style labels or annotations when training the whole network, and all style channels are trained adaptively with the proposed stylized loss.
+For example, style channel 1 makes predictions that both agent a1 and a2 may keep their current motion states and walk forward.
+The other style channel 2 considers they may have large-scale interactive behaviors to the scene context, and forecasts agent a1 to get through the parking car and turn around immediately and agent a2 to turn to the shop immediately.
+Similarly, channel 4 provides them with trajectories with quite drastic direction changes, and channel 6 thinks they may slow down in the future.
+Please note that we did not provide style labels or annotations when training the whole network, and all style channels are trained adaptively with the proposed stylized loss.
 It shows the effectiveness of \MODEL~and its strong adaptive ability for generating predictions with multiple behavior styles.